 Romanian Folk Dances and Costumes at the Village Prom

-Two months ago, I was writing about last year’s village prom, which is attended by peasants wearing traditional costumes (click here to find out more).
+Two months ago, I was writing about last year’s village prom, which is attended by peasants wearing traditional folk costumes.
 It is well known that Romania is a land of so many traditions and customs, but seeing people dressed in traditional costumes and partying as a way of life is extraordinary!

 They don’t get dressed to be recorded, but to enjoy the Romanian folk dances and wear their traditional costumes.
 Some of these people have jobs outside the country, and they returned home for Christmas.
 But none of them have forgotten their roots.
 Good thing!
 Now, if you will read the other post about last year’s Christmas prom and compare the videos, you will see that a lot more people came in traditional clothes.
 Almost everyone.

 And this year was so crowded!
 There wasn’t almost any space to dance.
 I was amazed to see that some of them took it to the next level and came in peasant sandals with woolen socks, and the men in long leather boots.
 They looked so fine, that I was sorry for not wearing my pair of sandals.
 Next year, I bet there will be even more people wearing peasant sandals.